Take responsibility for your own safety. Do your research and plan ahead.

 There are several good resources for info on traffic rules and road safety.
-We recommend starting with these two:
+We recommend starting with these 2:

 It is important to remember that HIV and other sexually transmitted diseases exist in every country, and can be easily transmitted through many sexual behaviors.

 Condoms and other contraceptives are not available in many areas, so it may be a good idea to take some with you if you think you may need them.